-On 11 April 2019 the Board approved a capital reduction of £51,400 thousand subject to approval by special resolution from its parent's Board.
-Subject to this approval, it also declared an interim dividend of £50,000 thousand.
+On 11 April 2019 the Board approved a capital reduction of £51,400 thousand approved by special resolution from its parent's Board.
+It then also declared an interim dividend of £50,000 thousand.

 There is no other material information to report regarding the Company's Business and Performance.